-Artificial intelligence is being applied to ever more healthcare delivery technologies in healthcare delivery, ranging from the IoT and big data to chatbots.
+AI is being applied to ever more technologies used in healthcare delivery, ranging from the IoT and big data to chatbots.
 However, the main use case where AI will disrupt healthcare is that of on computer aided diagnosis.
 Research overview.

 Healthcare is in digital transformation, both on the healthcare provider and payer side.
 Research indicates that healthcare delivery now is ready to be disrupted by artificial intelligence (AI) and AI start-ups between 2017 and 2022.
 Annual spending on computer aided diagnosis (CAD) systems and evolutions in this field will be impacted as a result.